HOW TO BE MENTALLY HEALTHY

 Massage relieves depression and anxiety.
 Almost everyone has felt depressed at one time or another to different degrees.
 The time you take to get a massage is time dedicated to yourself.
 Massage therapy affects depression by reducing stress and adding relaxation.
 This relaxation response can control and even prevent anxiety from occurring.
 Massage also causes the body to release the hormone oxytocin which is known to create bonding.

-Please note: If you do suffer from depression or need help to talk to someone, massage is part of the arsenal in helping you but will never replace professional help and advice.
+Please note: If you do suffer from depression or need help talking to someone, massage is part of the arsenal in helping you but will never replace professional help and advice.
 Please ask for help.

 Lowered Stress Levels.
 Prolonged stress and elevated cortisol levels can lead to a host of other problems.
 Massage has been proven to reduce cortisol levels by as much as 30 percent.
 Massage therapy activates neurotransmitters in your body, which can lower your stress hormones and decrease anxiety.